zack466/equilibrium/README.md

 3. Initialize `Event` objects if you wish to change an element's concentration, `kf`, or `kr` during the reaction.
 Add these to the reaction using `add_event`.
 4. Run the simulation using the `react_until_eq` method.
-5. Plot the reaction using the plot function, which requires the elements to be plotted, the reaction object, and any events (optional).
+5. Plot the reaction using the plot function, which requires the product/reactant objects, the reaction object, and the events objects.

-# Example
+## Example Plot
 ![Plot](plot.png)